datenanfragen/website/content/blog/twitter-data-download-explanation.en.md

 ## Usage and Analysis of the data

 The data received will be quite extensive, especially if the user is quite regular on Twitter.
-This data can be ported to other sites that accept such types of data or can be used for personal analysis.
+This data can be used for personal analysis.
+Another purpose of going through this data is to understand the extent and danger of the personal data collected and be aware.
-It can be used to make a fun graph plotting the number of DM's shared between loved ones or just as a way of getting to know how Twitter collects data.
+It can also be used to make a fun graph plotting the number of DM's shared between loved ones or just as a way of getting to know how Twitter collects data.

 Hope you learnt and got something useful from this blog post.
 Cheers!

-TWITTER, TWEET, RETWEET and
-the Twitter logo are trademarks of Twitter, Inc. or its affiliates.